ADD CONDITION

 What is Good Sense Honey Lemon Cough Drops used for?

-Good Sense Honey Lemon Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.
+Good Sense Honey Lemon Cough Drops temporarily relieve cough associated with a cold and occasional minor irritation and sore throat.

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.